All Episodes

 Seriously.

-I don't care that Ted has opinions, and I don't care that his opinion of me apparently is not too high, or the opinion of opinion shows, but in the process of being critical of opinion shows, he's given an opinion.
+I don't care that Ted has opinions, and I don't care that his opinion of me apparently is not too high or the opinion of opinion shows, but in the process of being critical of opinion shows, he's given an opinion.

 It's ridiculous.

-It's the whole thing is you know, so people this weekend were writing me and they're saying that was a cheap shot.
+It's the whole thing is, you know, so people this weekend were writing me and they're saying, that was a cheap shot.

-That was a cheap and I'm like, I'm this is an opportunity.
+And I'm like, this is an opportunity.

 You guys are seeing this all wrong.

-And that's what he did to make himself look good.
+And that's what he did, to make himself look good.

-Journalism in America's dead, Ted.
+Journalism in America is dead, Ted.

 It's dead.